giftpasay/giftpasay.github.io/_posts/2025-07-20-what-else-do-i-need.md

 **Perfection is the criteria for heaven** - moral excellence and moral perfection, as if you are God Himself. **But this gives us a question: If perfection is the criteria for heaven, who then can earn their way there?**

-**No one, mga kapatid.
-Not one of us qualifies for the criteria of heaven except God.**
+**No one, not one of us qualifies for the criteria of heaven except God.**

 **For those who are heaven-bound, this is a reminder that we should not be prideful or arrogant in our salvation.** We become complacent, thinking it's normal to:
 - Only go to church on Sundays